Important Factors to Look for When Choosing a Website Development Team

 What to Expect During Pre-Launch

-What Your Team Should Do During Pre-Launch:
+What Your Team Should Do During the Pre-Launch Phase

 - If your team gives you a date for when the project goes live without involving you in quality assurance.

-What to Expect During Post-Launch
+What to Expect During Post-Launch Phase

-What Your Team Should Do During Post Launch:
+What Your Team Should Do During Post Launch